loveshack/singularity/docs/User.md

 ## Best Practices for Bootstrapping
 When bootstrapping a container, it is best to consider the following:

-1. Install packages, programs, data, and files into operating system locations (e.g. not `/home`, `/tmp`, or any other directories that might get commonly binded on).
+1. Install packages, programs, data, and files into operating system locations (e.g. not `/home`, `/tmp`, or any other directories that might get commonly bound on).
 2. If you require any special environment variables to be defined, add them the `/environment` file inside the container.
 3. Files should never be owned by actual users, they should always be owned by a system account (UID < 500).
 4. Ensure that the container's `/etc/passwd`, `/etc/group`, `/etc/shadow`, and no other sensitive files have anything but the bare essentials within them.